 • Advanced Algebra

-We do our best to inform you of your acceptance status at least 8 weeks prior to the start of classes.
+We do our best to inform you of your acceptance status at least approximately 6 weeks prior to the start of classes.

 Yes.
 The minimum academic requirement for applicants is a high school diploma or GED.
 Mathematical and mechanical aptitude are essential, as well as reading, writing and language skills.